bruvellu/terebratalia-wnts/wnt.md

 *wnt1t* expression domains differ significantly from its paralog.
 We detect *wnt1t* transcripts in a single apical spot on the dorsal region of gastrula stages (@fig:ligands1 and @fig:s-ligands).
-This single spot becomes fragmented into bilateral domains in the early larva, and disappear in the late larva.
+This single spot becomes fragmented into bilateral domains in the early larva and disappear in the late larva.
 Three novel *wnt1t* domains appear in larval stages, a central patch of ventral tissue posterior to the mouth, a ring domain located beneath the mantle lobe, and a posterior spot in the terminal tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands).

 *wnt2* is only expressed in the late gastrula and early larva stages.
 Broad bilateral bands encircle the posterior portion of the apical lobe almost entirely, only the ventral and dorsal midlines are cleared from *wnt2* expression (@fig:ligands1 and @fig:s-ligands).

-*wnt4* is expressed at the posterior end of the embryo during gastrula stages, and acquires a subterminal position within the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
+*wnt4* is expressed at the posterior end of the embryo during gastrula stages and acquires a subterminal position within the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
 The pattern is similar to *wnt1* but *wnt4* transcripts are localized more dorsally ({@fig:s-doubles}A--C).

 *wnt5* is expressed in three distinct domains in the apical, mantle, and pedicle lobe, respectively.